DeepRegNet/DeepReg/docs/source/getting_started/install.rst

 Install via PyPI
 ----------------

-Please use the following command to install DeepReg directly from the PyPI release.
+Please use the following command to install DeepReg directly from the PyPI release:

 .. code:: bash